 Swallow J, Anderson D, Buckwell AC, Harris T, Hawkins P (Eds.), Kirkwood J, Lomas M, Peters A, Prescott MJ, Owen S, Quest R, Sutcliffe R, Thompson K.(2005) Guidance for the transport of laboratory animals.
 Laboratory Animals 39: 1-39. doi:10.1258/0023677052886493

-For additional publications pre-NC3Rs on the behaviour and welfare of non-human primates, dogs and other species, see Mark's ResearchGate profile
+For additional publications pre-NC3Rs on the behaviour and welfare of non-human primates (captivity and field), dogs and other species, see Mark's ResearchGate profile

 - (2016) BRIC by BRIC: The NC3Rs working with Brazil, India and China.